-Both a freelance translator and a translation organization (company, agency) can be appropriate for your translation needs.
+Both a freelance translator and a translation organization (company, agency, firm) can be appropriate for your translation needs.
 Professional translation service companies will typically charge more due to the added value factor (project management, quality control, file conversions, standardized presentations for multilingual projects and additional services, etc).
-Further, translation service companies generally carry liability insurance which becomes more relevant as the financial risk of your project increases.
+Further, translation service firms generally carry liability insurance which becomes more relevant as the financial risk of your project increases.

 Consider the full requirements and financial risk of your translation project when selecting a translation service provider.

 What is the size and complexity of your translation project?

 Selecting a professional translation service that provides one-stop shopping (full service & additional, value added services), as opposed to several smaller organizations, can lower the overall cost for projects that are large, require multilingual translations or require additional services such as DTP or localization.
 On the other hand, these types of companies have a large overhead which translates into higher cost per unit that small projects do not warrant.

 The size and complexity of your project is an important factor when it comes time to deciding on a professional translation service company.